Muskegon State Park Edition

 Rules & Age Limits

 Please read through our standard race rules.
 Special rules that apply for certain races will be listed in one of the race updates you’ll receive.
-Obey all traffic laws.
 This is an open course so you may encounter vehicles and pedestrians at any point.
 Racers must generally be at least 14 years old due to biking in traffic; a parent may discuss the possibility of an exception with race organizers.
+See the Register page for more details on age limits.
 Racers under 18 must be accompanied by an adult and have a parent or guardian sign the waiver/consent form provided during online registration.

 After the Race